How to manage Tenant arrears

 As soon as the monthly rent is noted to be late, this is when the tenant is technically in arrears.
 Our system flags up the situation after three days of the money not coming in, so you in need a system that will alert or remind you in the same call way,

-At this point you begin with a letter along the lines of “something appears to have gone wrong as we have not received your rent; could you have a look at it and forward the rent or notify us if there is a problem?”
+At this point you begin with a letter along the lines of โsomething appears to have gone wrong as we have not received your rent; could you have a look at it and forward the rent or notify us if there is a problem?โ

 You can't beat a phone call as this stage to get the tenant into action and quickly find out what they are saying is the problem.
-However, you need something in writing in case they don’t follow up on any action they promise in the phone call.
+However, you need something in writing in case they donโt follow up on any action they promise in the phone call.

 Week Two arrears

-previous letter.
+This second letter needs to be a bit stronger and refer to the previous letter.
 It could say something like, 'I am deeply concerned, following our previous conversation and letter; that still no rent has been paid.
 If no rent is paid in the next seven days I will prepare to start court action against you.'

 Week Three arrears